 Hedges’ book identifies how independent thought has withered during a period where “spoiled, intellectually limited and wealthy elitists [get] churned out by” ivy-league schools.
 For-profit universities train this elite not in the art of independent thought, but as extensions of self-interested corporations.
 Education becomes instruction of how to accumulate wealth.
 Rather than nurturing knowledge for its own sake, “some forty-five colleges and universities” have become listed on the NYSE or the NASDAQ.
 The economic imperative has taken over.

 Hedges identifies the emergence of an economic “oligarchy” which has seized important influence over elected officials.
-This is the same term used just last week by Ralph Nader when he appeared on the CBC’s Lang and O’Leary Exchange.
+Ralph Nader called it “the corporate state” when he appeared on the CBC’s Lang and O’Leary Exchange.
 All the while, American freedoms are being curtailed – with the public cowed into submission by tales of terrorist cataclysms.